OpenCode Config Flow: Complete Guide

 TUI Persistence

-The TUI stores recently used models in ~/.opencode/tui
+The TUI stores recently used models in ~/.opencode/tui:

 [[recently_used_models]]